How to Add Captions In Premiere Pro Using An Auto Caption Plugin: Step-By-Step Guide

 However, captioning is a notoriously time-consuming part of the editing process.
 In 2025, thankfully, you can use auto caption plugins to assist you.
 Today, we’ll take a look at how to use an auto caption plugin in Premiere Pro.

-Note: This article will use the Cutback plugin as a case study for this step-by-step tutorial.
+Note: This article will use the Premiere Assistant plugin as a case study for this step-by-step tutorial.
 If you would like more recommendations on auto caption plugins, read our feature on the best auto caption plugins for Adobe Premiere Pro.

 Why Use An Auto Caption Plugin in Premiere Pro?